dotnet/csharplang/proposals/csharp-12.0/collection-expressions.md

 [Params Collections](https://github.com/dotnet/csharplang/blob/main/proposals/params-collections.md#method-parameters) feature
 is also affected by this.
 It feels strange to be unable to reliably predict element type of a `params` parameter at the declaration point.
 The current proposal also requires to ensure that the *create method* is at least as accessible as the `params` *collection type*.
-It is unable to perform this check in a reliable fashion, unless the *collection type* defines its *iteration type* itself.
+It is impossible to perform this check in a reliable fashion, unless the *collection type* defines its *iteration type* itself.

+Note, that we also have https://github.com/dotnet/roslyn/issues/69676 opened for compiler, which basically observes the same issue, but talks about it from the perspective of optimization.

 #### Proposal